2ndSightLab/aws-rust-assume-role-with-mfa/README.md

 https://github.com/2ndSightLab/aws-scripts/tree/main/scripts/aws-cli-role-profile

 Once you have the permissions working correctly, delete the credentials and AWS CLI profile information and test the rust application and you'll see that you can assume a role with MFA in rust the same way.

+## Other considerations

+* AWS sessions must be at least 15 minutes long last time I checked.
+So you're sessions will be hanging around at least that long.
+* AWS does not offer a way to terminate IAM sessions (not really).
+* You can set a policy to disallow sessions over a certain age from performing actions, but what if you have some older sessions that need to keep running while others are terminated?

+Some things to consider if you want to run a sensitive action and then completely terminate the associated session when the session is complete.

+## Why not use IAM Identity Center?

+I don't want to use a browser.
+The OAuth device code flow is too often the source of phishing attacks.
+An attacker can also start a session and potentially trick me to completing the login in my browser.
+Hopefully this method is harder to phish, the nothing is foolproof.